London neighbourhoods

 • Persepolis - Persian vegetarian restaurant.
 The Feast menu is packed with flavours.

 • Kew Gardens - one of the best botanical gardens in the world.
 Arrive at the opening time, as one day is not enough to see everything.
-Download a free map (or pick up a free paper copy at the entrance) to orient yourself.
-Check the schedule of free walking tours at the information desk inside the main gift shop; there is usually a tour at 12:30 showcasing the most exciting seasonal stuff.
-Art galleries - Marianne North Gallery (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) - are a must.
-If the area is not rented out for an event, check out the Cambridge Cottage and Duke’s Garden in front of it.
-Keep an eye out for events happening after 19:00 - spending time at Kew in the dark is truly magical.
+Check the schedule of free walking tours at the information desk inside the main gift shop.
+Don’t miss the art galleries (included with the entrance ticket) - Marianne North Gallery (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) are both excellent.
+Check out the Cambridge Cottage and Duke’s Garden in front of it, if they are not rented out for an event.
+Check the website for evening events - spending time at Kew in the dark is truly magical.

 Food and drink: